 The Golden Chip

-If you are visiting the Mater Hospital, Mountjoy Prison, or simply Bohemians FC in Dalymount Park, the Golden Chip is local.
+If you are visiting the Mater Hospital, Mountjoy Prison, or simply Bohemians FC in Dalymount Park, the Golden Chip is a local favorite for fish and chips on this side of Dublin.
 If you are not, the detour to the Golden Chip, just a bit outside the city center, is worth it.
 Fish and chips start at six Euros, or you might opt for the Tex-Mex Quaterpounder for that extra bit of yeeee-haw!

 Address: 108 Phibsborough Road, Phibsborough, Dublin 7